All of our BA German students spend their third year abroad either studying at a partner institution or gaining practical work experience.

 - Executive Wealth Management Global (Zurich).

-If you are studying German with another language, for example on the BA Languages and Cultures degree, you might spend a term abroad in Germany at the end of your second year at Leeds and take your year abroad in your other language.
-Details of how you will spend your time abroad can be found on Course Finder.
+If you are studying German with another language, you might spend a term abroad in Germany at the end of your second year at Leeds and take your year abroad in your other language.

 British Council Foreign Language Assistant

 This highly popular opportunity allows you to spend 9 months in a German-speaking country as a British Council Language Assistant.
 You will be fully immersed in the German language, acquire vital work experience and become integrated into an established teaching community.

 The British Council scheme is also open to final year students after graduation.